-If the assets you require still don’t appear when creating the ESG check your access level, generally admin level access rather than just analyst level is necessary to set up an ESG.
+If the assets you require still don’t appear when creating the private group check your access level, generally admin-level access rather than just analyst-level is necessary to set up a group.

-Once you have created your ESG the hard part is over, and now we can dig into some analytics!
+Once you have created your private group the hard part is over, and now we can dig into some analytics!

 Facebook Analytics (Part 2) – Using Your Dashboard

-When we log into Facebook Analytics we’re presented with a dashboard that is automatically generated with the most relevant data including Growth, Engagement, Monetization, People and a sidebar with Daily Insights:
+When we log into Facebook Analytics we’re presented with a dashboard that is automatically generated with the most relevant data including Highlights, Growth, Engagement, Monetization and People:

 The possibilities are endless, but in this article we’ll look at three of the most popular reports to create in Analytics, starting with Funnels.

 Funnels allow us to track the user journey from the first touch to the completion of our end goal.

 Start by selecting Funnels from the left-hand menu, and then you’ll get a screen like this:

 Click on the green Create Funnel button to create your first funnel.